jeromecoupe/sassgrids/readme.md

 # Sass grids

-Simple grid framework I use on client projects
+Simple grid framework I use on client projects.
+This is the `Flexbox` based version.

 ## Goals

 I wanted a simple and quick way to design responsive grids in Sass so I built this micro grid framework.
 It allows you to use namespaced (silent) classes to create a mobile first grid very rapidly.

 Set goals:

 - Responsive
 - Mobile First